amielchristian/amielchristian.github.io/src/data/works/ka-sinag.md

 ---
 title: 'Ka-Sinag'
-description: z.string(),
+description: A simple proof-of-concept web application for an e-commerce platform.
 techStack: ['Bootstrap', 'Django']
-main_image: ''
-images: []
 ---

-A simple proof-of-concept web application for an e-commerce platform.